The Architecture of Nepal: Stunning Marvels Styles

 The Backstory:

-This sacred site in Kathmandu is revered as one of the city’s oldest Hindu temples, with its origins tracing back to the 5th century.
-However, it underwent significant renovations in the 13th century under the rule of Ananta Malla, a ruler of the Malla dynasty.
-Over time, it suffered damage but was reconstructed once again in the 17th century, showcasing remarkable craftsmanship and featuring an impressive array of 492 temples surrounding the main temple.
+This sacred site in Kathmandu is revered as one of the city’s oldest Hindu temples.
+Its origins trace back to the 5th century.
+However, it underwent significant renovations in the 13th century.
+Ananta Malla, a ruler of the Malla dynasty, oversaw these renovations.
+Over time, it suffered damage.
+It was reconstructed once again in the 17th century.
+The reconstruction showcased remarkable craftsmanship and featured an impressive array of 492 temples surrounding the main temple.

 Architecture:

 As one of the most sacred destinations for devotees of Lord Shiva, this temple boasts a distinctive architectural design.
-Its dual roof is adorned with a resplendent blend of gold and copper, while intricately carved wooden rafters provide essential support to the structure.
+Its dual roof is adorned with a resplendent blend of gold and copper.
+Intricately carved wooden rafters provide essential support to the structure.

-Situated on the banks of river Bagmati, the Pashupati temple complex is also one of the seven UNESCO World Heritage Sites in Kathmandu Valley.
+Situated on the banks of river Bagmati, the Pashupati temple complex holds cultural and historical significance.
+It is also one of the seven UNESCO World Heritage Sites in Kathmandu Valley.
+The complex is known for its cultural and historical significance.

 Kathmandu Durbar Square